These instructions apply to:

 By default, Confluence listens on port '8090'.
 If this port is already in use in your installation, follow these instructions to change the ports:

 - To change the ports for Confluence, open the file

 conf/server.xmlunder your Confluence Installation directory.
 The first four lines of the file look like this:

 You need to modify both the server port (default is 8000) and the connector port (default is 8090) to ports that are free on your machine.
 The server port is required by Tomcat but is not user facing in any way.
 The connector port is what your users will use to access Confluence, eg in the snippet above, the URL would be

 Hint: You can use netstat to identify free ports on your machine.
 See more information on using netstat on Windows or on Linux.

 For example, here are the first four lines of a modified

 server.xmlfile, using ports '8020' and '8099':

-Once this is working, if this is the URL your users will use, remember to update your Base URL to point to the new URL.
+If this is the URL your users will use to access Confluence, update your Base URL to point to the new URL.